 - Settle for a state-funded public defender, or

 - Retain a professional Okaloosa County criminal lawyer with experience defending clients accused of Aggravated Battery on a Pregnant Female.

 My name is Tim Flaherty.
-For the past 16 years, criminal defense has been my ONLY area of practice.
-My team and I work relentlessly to get the very best results for our clients, and we are ready to put our talent and dedication to work for you.
-Call Flaherty Defense Firm anytime at (850) 243-6097.
+Since 2001, criminal defense has been my ONLY area of practice.
+I work relentlessly to get the very best results for my clients, and I am ready to put my talent and dedication into your case.
+Call me anytime at (850) 243-6097.